X Cancri

 This object is a carbon star – an aging red giant star on the asymptotic giant branch that has a higher abundance of carbon than oxygen in its atmosphere – and is one of the brightest carbon stars in the sky.
 It has a carbon star spectral classification of C-N4.5 C25.5 MS3.
 The first C indicates that it is a carbon star, and the N5 that it is a fairly cool strongly red AGB star.
 The C2 index indicates the strength of the Swan bands on a scale of one to eight, which shows the relative abundance of carbon vs oxygen.
 The MS index, not to be confused with an MS spectral class, indicates the strength of the SiC2 bands on a scale of one to seven.
 These bands are thought to be very sensitive to temperature.

-This is a semiregular variable star of subtype SRb that ranges in brightness from visual magnitude 5.52 down to 7.50 with a period of 193 days.
-Fourier analysis has shown that the star also pulsates with periods of 350 and 1,870 days.

 The angular diameter of X Cancri has been measured using both lunar occultations and very long baseline interferometry, both methods giving a diameter around 8 mas.